 - To make hot mulled cider just like you may have tasted in New England, start by pouring one gallon of fresh apple cider into a large pot on the stove or into a crockpot or slow cooker.

 - Add a half cup of brown sugar.

-- Place 1 teaspoon of whole cloves, 1 teaspoon of whole allspice, and 3 cinnamon sticks on a square of cheesecloth and tie up.
+- Place 1 teaspoon of whole cloves, 1 teaspoon of whole allspice, and 3 cinnamon sticks on a square of cheesecloth and tie up with baker's twine.
 Add to the pot.

 - Heat the cider to a boil, stirring regularly.
-Leave the pot uncovered so that you and your family or guests can enjoy the warm, delicious aroma.
+Leave the pot uncovered so that you and your family or guests can enjoy the warm, delicious aroma of bubbling cider.

 - Remove the spices from the pot and ladle hot mulled cider into mugs or other glasses designed for hot beverages.

 - Place a cinnamon stick in each glass for garnish and an extra touch of spice.